General information on causes

 Brain injury is usually classified into congenital and acquired brain injury.
 Non-congenital or acquired brain injury is any form of brain injury that has occurred after birth.
 The boundary between congenital or acquired is often placed on a half-year border after birth.

-Acquired Brain Injury (ABI) is classified by cause or by the way it occurs in the brain:
+Acquired Brain Injury (ABI) is classified by cause:

 Traumatic brain injury is injury that arises from the outside of the body.
 The following distinction is made: